saezlab/mistyR/README.md

 MISTy requires a standard configuration and enough RAM to store the analyzed dataset and to support in-memory operations.

-The package requires installed R version 3.6.2 or higher.
-This package has been tested on a macOS (10.15.4).
+The package requires installed R version 4.0.3 (Bunny-Wunnies Freak Out) or higher.
+This package has been tested on a macOS (11.0.1).
 The package should be compatible with Windows, Linux and maxOS operating systems.

 ## Installation